Robert Louis Stevenson Historical Marker

 Throughout his adult life, Stevenson wrote novels, plays, short stories, poetry, autobiographies, travel narratives, and other essays.
 However, he is best known for his works of fiction, in particular his novel Treasure Island, published in 1883.
 He is also well known for his novella, Strange Case of Dr. Jekyll and Mr. Hyde, published in 1886.
 In addition to these popular works of fiction, which still continue to be read as well as adapted for various media, Stevenson is also remembered for his poetry collection, A Child's Garden of Verses.

 In the months of his early arrival in San Francisco just before his marriage to Fanny, Stevenson is known to have stayed in an apartment located at 608 Bush Street while he lived in the city.
 However, it is likely that his apartment was actually located in a building that was destroyed in the Great Earthquake of 1906.
-Thus, the historical marker is mounted on a building on Bush Street that most likely did not yet exist during Stevenson's own time.
+Thus, the newer building on Bush Street on which the historical maker was mounted most likely did not yet exist when Stevenson was living there.

 In 1888, Stevenson and his family (Fanny and Lloyd) sailed across the Pacific Ocean, making extended stays on the Hawaiian islands.
 Eventually, they settled on the island of Samoa in 1890, where they stayed until his death in 1894 at the age of 44.
-He was buried on the summit of Mount Vaea on Upolu, Samoa.
-A path to the top of the mountain was cleared during the night in order to prepare for his burial.
+He was buried on the summit of Mount Vaea, and a path to the top of the mountain was cleared during the night in order to prepare for his burial.

 Ruppenstein, Andrew.
 "Robert Louis Stevenson Historical Marker", HMDB.org.
 April 28, 2009.
 Accessed February 6th 2020.https://www.hmdb.org/m.asp?m=18388.